Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 Read More

-1. Evaluate an opinion article about reinstating corporal punishment in California.
+1. Evaluate an opinion article from a former educator about the use of corporal punishment.

 2. Learn about the laws governing corporal punishment in the United States.